daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 ## Fault tolerance

 Fault tolerance is the ability of a software system to maintain its functionality and performance **in the presence of faults**.
+It refers to the ability of a system to continue functioning correctly even when one or more components fail.

 Faults are any deviations from the expected or desired behavior of the system, such as errors, exceptions, or anomalies.
 A fault-tolerant system can detect, isolate, and correct faults, or at least tolerate them without compromising the system's integrity or availability.

 Being fault tolerant is strongly related to what are called **dependable systems**.
 Dependability is a term that covers a number of useful requirements for distributed systems: